syncfusion-content/xamarin-docs/Xamarin/SfPdfViewer/FreeText-Annotation.md

 ## Selecting free text annotations

 You can select a free text annotation by tapping on it.
 When a free text is selected, the `FreeTextAnnotationSelected` event will be raised.
-The properties of the selected free text can be retrieved using the `args` parameter of the event’s handler.
+The properties of the selected free text can be retrieved using the `args` parameter of the event handler.

 {% tabs %}
 {% highlight c# %}